selcouthlyBlue/Matrix-Calculator/readme.txt

 getdeterminant (the file should contain a square matrix) getinverse (the file should also contain a square matrix)

+Notes:
-Note: The matrix files you are going to use in this program should belong in the same folder as the "main.cpp" file.
+(1) The matrix files you are going to use in this program should belong in the same folder as the "main.cpp" file.
+You may add your own matrix files there as well.
+(2) This is compiled using the cygwin gcc compiler.